HONESTY AND TRUTHFULNESS

 We will stand up and embody the principles we believe in, for this is the most valuable truthfulness of all.
 To ensure that our daily actions, habits and character reflect our highest ideals and our own internal moral code, will above all else strengthen our trust in ourselves.

-Let us be vigilant in our search, let us question what we were told and query the answers that no longer serve us.
-Let us seek out our own way that we may know for our own selves.
-With a keen mind, a level head, an open heart and unjudging eyes let us enter unknown territory, physically, emotionally and academically, that we may be effective in this process of the evolution of life.
+Let us be vigilant in our search for truth and embody courage.
+Let us question what we were told, and investigate the old answers that no longer serve us.
+Let us independently search, with a keen mind, a level head, an open heart and unjudging eyes let us enter unknown territory.

 KINDNESS AND COMPASSION